Allen-John-Manoj/WebProgramming/Module V/II. JSON schema and PHP.md

 - It acts smilar to forms, specifying what type of entries are allowed, it's contrainsts, and which are mandatory (to fill).

+**Definition:** A JSON document schema is a blueprint that defines the structure and format of a JSON docment.
+It includes information about the data types, fields, and validation rules for the data within the document

 ## **Purpose of JSON Schema**

 1. **Validation**: Ensures JSON data adheres to a defined structure.